shmorri/docs-casa-prod/docs/source/developer/intro-plugin.md

         </dependency>
 ```

-You can find the physical artifact [here](https://ox.gluu.org/maven/org/xdi/casa-shared/) and the Java api-docs for it [here](???).
+You can find the physical artifact [here](https://ox.gluu.org/maven/org/xdi/casa-shared/).

-Note that "provided" scope is used due to the fact that classes of this library are available at runtime in Gluu Casa already, thus you don't have to make them part of your plugin jar.
+Note that "provided" scope is used because classes of this library are available at runtime in Gluu Casa already, thus you don't have to make them part of your plugin jar.

 #### Extension points for Gluu Casa